agerwitz/ultimate-guide-to-bosh/README.md

 Any regular output will be appended to a file `/var/vcap/sys/log/zookeeper/stdout.log`, and any error or warning messages will be appended to a file `/var/vcap/sys/log/zookeeper/stderr.log`.

-## Linux pipe operators
+## Linux Pipe Operators

 The `>>` and `2>>` symbols in the example above are Linux pipe operators.
 They are similar to the pipe operators `>` and `2>`.

 Every Linux process can emit two pipes called "standard out" (stdout) and "standard error" (stderr).
-Typically applications will print any regular output for the application to stdout and emit errors and warnings to stderr.
-This means that any text output to either stdout or stderr has some additional metadata - was it regular output or was it an error/warning message.
+Typically, applications will print any regular output for the application to stdout and emit errors and warnings to stderr.
+This means that any text output, to either stdout or stderr, has some additional metadata - was it a regular output or was it an error/warning message.

 When we run applications in a terminal or SSH session, anything appearing in these two pipes will be displayed on the screen.